StelTheo73/thesis-docs/chapter-6/6-conceptual-design.md

 Finally, the 'Settings' screen should allow the user to change the language and to reset the progress of the game.

-The final layout and functionality of the screens will be presented in Chapter 7.
+The final layout and functionality of the screens will be presented in Appendix A.

 ## Level Wireframe